Overview

 output_key and context storage

-Tool output is stored under working.<node_id>.<output_key>.
-For example, a node named fetch_diff with output_key: diff writes to working.fetch_diff.diff.
-Downstream agent nodes can reference this value in their system prompts using Jinja-style template syntax:
+Tool output is stored under the node ID and its output_key.
+For example, a node named fetch_diff with output_key: diff exposes its result as {{ fetch_diff.diff }}.
+Downstream agent nodes reference this value in their system prompts using Jinja-style template syntax:

 agents: